ishita2002rai/singpass-v3-implementation/ReadMe.md

 ```

 This tells WSO2:
-- Which alias to use for signing the client assertion JWT (`mockpass-key`)
+- Which alias to use for signing the client assertion JWT (`singpass-key`)
-- Which alias to use for decrypting the JWE ID token (`mockpass-enc-key`)
+- Which alias to use for decrypting the JWE ID token (`singpass-enc-key`)
 - Both aliases live in the same `carbon.p12` keystore — one keystore, one password, two aliases
 - The JWKS endpoint is publicly accessible without authentication